 - Automate tracking of revenue and expenses.
 As a multichannel seller, it’s easy to lose sight of the financial performance of your business and keep tabs on all the costs you’re incurring.
 When marketplaces like Amazon provide bi-weekly settlement reports or platforms like Magento create complicated spreadsheets of your transactions, sellers often find themselves down a rabbit hole of data.
 Unless you’re planning on getting a bachelor’s degree in data analytics, you’re better off using multi channel selling software that can help you bring data and insights from across all sales channels and systems into one place.

 Simply put, automating the tracking of revenue and expenses is key for online sellers who want to know their profit and grow their business.
 Sound like all sellers?
 Unless you promptly account for both the money coming in and the money going out—in payment processor fees, marketplaces fees, warehouse fees, fulfillment expenses, and shipping costs—of your business, you’re flying blind.
 In fact, operating without real-time visibility into operational expenses ensures the financial growth of your business will be stunted, and puts your business at a high risk of failure.

 - Automate bookkeeping and accounting data entry.
 Since you’re selling online, you likely have a passion for your products.
 I may be wrong, but most sellers feel slightly less enthusiasm for bookkeeping and accounting.
 Unfortunately, these are two of the unavoidable tasks that go along with online retail, right along tax compliance.
-For a business owner juggling sales channels, employees, marketing, inventory, and fulfillment, momentum is broken by spending time entering data into QuickBooks or Xero.
+For a business owner juggling sales channels, employees, marketing, inventory, and fulfillment, momentum is broken by spending time entering data into QuickBooks.
 Even if you’re the type who doesn’t mind occasional busywork, the chances of satisfying the manually data entry beast are slim to none.